Supreme Court lets Lisa Cook remain as a Federal Reserve governor for now

 The White House campaign to unseat Cook marks an unprecedented bid to reshape the Fed board, which was designed to be largely independent from day-to-day politics.
 No president has fired a sitting Fed governor in the Fed’s 112-year history.

+The justices have allowed other firings to take effect while legal challenges proceed, including in the case that will be argued in December involving Rebecca Slaughter, whom Trump fired from the Federal Trade Commission.

+“The court seems to be steering a different course here,” Menand said.
+“It has the effect of freezing the status quo that is in favor of Fed independence.”

-Cook, who was appointed to the Fed board by Democratic President Joe Biden, has said she will not leave her job and won't be "bullied" by Trump.
-One of her lawyers, Abbe Lowell, has said she "will continue to carry out her sworn duties as a Senate-confirmed Board Governor."
+Cook, who was appointed to the Fed board by Democratic President Joe Biden, has said she will not leave her job and won’t be “bullied” by Trump.
+Her lawyers said in a statement Wednesday that the court’s decision “rightly allows Governor Cook to continue in her role on the Federal Reserve Board, and we look forward to further proceedings consistent with the Court’s order.”

-Separately, Senate Republicans recently confirmed Stephen Miran, Trump's nominee to an open spot on the Fed's board.
-Both Cook and Miran took part in the Fed's recent meeting.
+Separately, Senate Republicans recently confirmed Stephen Miran, Trump’s nominee to an open spot on the Fed’s board.
+Both Cook and Miran took part in last month’s meeting.
 Miran was the sole dissenting vote, preferring a larger cut.

-The next opportunity for Cook to cast a vote will be at the meeting of the Fed’s interest rate setting committee, scheduled for Oct.
-28-29.

 “Put simply, the President may reasonably determine that interest rates paid by the American people should not be set by a Governor who appears to have lied about facts material to the interest rates she secured for herself — and refuses to explain the apparent misrepresentations,” Solicitor General D. John Sauer wrote in his Supreme Court filing.